Hung2124/blog/src/content/posts/week1_module2.md

 - ✅ **Measure Similarity:** Implement and apply cosine similarity in real applications
 - ✅ **Solve Problems:** Apply systematic approaches to complex data science challenges

-### 🚀 What's Next?

-**Week 6 Preview:** Advanced machine learning algorithms, feature engineering, and model evaluation techniques.
-We'll build on these NumPy and similarity concepts to create intelligent systems!

 ---

-> 💬 **Questions or Feedback?** Drop a comment below or reach out through the contact form.
-Let's learn together!

-> 🔔 **Stay Updated:** Subscribe to the newsletter for more interactive learning content and weekly study guides.

 <div style="clear: both;"></div>